felix-zaslavskiy/item-processing-state-machine/README.md

 <img src="state_machine.png" alt="State Machine Graph" width="400" height="500" />

-## Future considerations
-* Consider adding timeout handling for events.(seems complex)
-* Should the state of FSM be represented as graph structure instead of Hashtable. probably needed for high perforce.
-* For a completed FSM draw a graph that shows the path taken by that execution.
-Seems like nice idea for debugging.
-* For additional features need to see what real world use-cases demand.

 ## Contributing
 We welcome contributions to SimpleFSM!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.